allmake/allmake/README.md

 	cd allmake
 	sudo ./bin/allmake -i

+	If you wish to use your own compiler, just put it under the toolchain folder.

 Getting started:
 -------------------------------------------------------------------
 	Afer installed allmake, reboot the computer.
-	Then allmake is ready to use, simply type below command to start you project
+	Then allmake is ready to use, simply type below command to start you project,

-	- Generating c/c++ source code and Cross compiling a new project.
+	*Generating c/c++ source code and Cross compiling a new project.

 	mkdir -p ~/workspace/demo
 	cd ~/workspace/demo